Last Updated: 2025-09-22 Mon 15:25

 some distance AFTER a malloc()'d block

-- ( ) The memory Write that problematic because the wrong C syntax is
+- ( ) The memory Write is problematic because the wrong C syntax is

 used in the program: no * or -> is used to dereference a pointer.